 Prior to that period, at the time western Europe had been going through the dark ages, the Jewish communities flourished within the Muslim world, well immersed in the local economy and culture.

 By the time of the Edict of Expulsion, Spain had hosted the most prominent Jewish community, which arrived there with the Muslim expansion from North Africa.
 The edict gave the Jews an option to convert to Catholicism and stay, or leave.
-Some 200,000 Jews had converted, about 20,000 escaped to Portugal just to be forced to convert a few years later, while about 100,000 chose to hold their faith and wondered to the unknown.
+Some 200,000 Jews had converted, about 20,000 escaped to Portugal just to be forced to convert a few years later, while about 100,000 chose to hold their faith and wandered to the unknown.
 The obvious go-to land, Holland, the Spaniards nemesis, was not receptive so most continued east and settled at the first place where they were allowed, the kingdom of Poland.

 As stated above, the Jewish world had limited scope as to relations with the outside world.
 For about three hundred years they had no wish or intention to engage with the surrounding society, living in self-imposed isolation compounded by the resentment of the surrounding society.

 By the later half of the 18th century, as the borders of the kingdom of Poland had melted, the East European Jews saw a fresh movement, loosely translated to ‘Enlightenment’, perhaps to echo the similarly named movement that engulfed Europe a century before.
 The correct Hebrew name for the movement was ‘Education’, pointing towards outside knowledge, over the traditional Jewish learning, much to the chagrin of the rabbinical establishment.

 The center of this movement was outside the rabbinical sphere of influence, in the young Jewish community of Berlin.
 The dictum of the Enlightenment movement was to integrate within the surrounding society, culture, and science while keeping the Jewish way of life, values, and tradition.